 The motivation to embark on a spiritual path comes from the uncompromising experience of dissatisfaction.
 Plodding along day after day we might suddenly realize that we've been on a plateau without having experienced anything new, fresh, eventful, or uplifting for a very long time.
 There’s no longer a song in our heart, yet we feel compelled to keep the beat going, dutifully walking the tried and true way of many yesterdays, until one day when we can no longer postpone the urgent need to cut the rope and be free.

 The spiritual passage begins with questioning some of our cherished assumptions about who we are and whether the life we have chosen for ourselves has been a conscious choice.
 By considering these questions we retreat from the world into our own depths where great challenges wait for us.
-It is here in this invisible domain that we communicate with our inner being to know the real longing of our heart.
-We become more sensitive to our feelings of limitation, our unmet longing, but also our defensive numbness and insensitivity that protects us from the pain of dissatisfaction.

 Perhaps our life has stopped growing in meaningful ways.
 Although we may not be suffering grossly, we’re not looking forward to anything either.
 We’re getting through our days, eating, sleeping, paying bills, going to work, and dying a little bit every day.
 This might be analogous to the Buddha’s first noble truth of suffering.
 It's the first blessing on the path of self discovery because it can provoke a question that burns in our heart.